Photo Recovery Software Review

 Lost File Recovery

 Since each product scanned the same drives, the tests are a comparable reflection of what each product was capable of recovering in the same scenario.
-Most of the photo recovery software recovered JPGs with a perfect success rate, which is great because this is the most commonly recovered file type.
+Most of the photo recovery software recovered JPGs with a perfect success rate.
 While the success rate began to dip for the other raster files, most products we tested still recovered a high rate of TIF, PNG, GIF and BMP files.
 The success rates became far more varied with the vector, production and camera raw images, which is to be expected.
 These image formats are less common and more complicated than a standard raster file.

 Reformatted Drive Recovery